javierbrea/eslint-plugin-boundaries/packages/website/docs/overview.md

 | **file** | A cross-cutting category of the file itself, independent of its element. | Yes, with [file descriptors](./setup/files.md). | `{ pattern: "**/*.spec.js", category: "test" }` |
 | **module** | Where the imported module resolves from. | No — derived from the import. | `import "react"` resolves to `module.origin: "external"` |

-- An **element** is a group of files the plugin treats as one architectural unit — usually a folder like `controllers/*`.
-You map paths to a `type`, and every file under that path belongs to that element.
+- An **element** is a group of files the plugin treats as one architectural unit — always a folder, like `controllers/*`.
+Element patterns match folder paths; they should not include file extensions.
+You map paths to a `type`, and every file under that folder belongs to that element.
 - A **file** category is a label attached to the file on its own, such as `"test"` or `"style"`.
-It is independent of the element: the same file can be a controller *and* a test.
+File patterns can match individual files (e.g. `**/*.spec.js`).
+A file is independent of the element: the same file can be a controller *and* a test.
 - A **module** is the resolved target of a dependency.
 The plugin derives its [origin](./setup/modules.md) — `"local"` (your own files), `"external"` (a package), or `"core"` (a Node.js built-in) — so you can target third-party imports without naming each one.

 Because the layers are independent, a rule can mix them.
 A few boundaries you can express, each phrased as an outcome and mapped to the selector fragment that captures it: